 Montevergine is located near Avellino, in the comune of Mercogliano, in Campania, central Italy.
 The mountain is a limestone massif and part of the Apennine chain.
 Under the peak, at some 1,270 meters, is the Sanctuary of Montevergine (see notes 1), where the climb ends.

 Montevergine in Cycling History

-The Giro d’Italia visited Montevergine five times in history, in 1962, 2001, 2004, 2007 and 2011 editions.
+The Giro d’Italia visited Montevergine five times in history, in 1962, 2001, 2004, 2007, and 2011 editions.
 In 2018, the Italian Grand Tour will climb up to the sanctuary sixth times.
-The climb is included into the Stage 8 as the second summit finale of 2018 edition, a 208 km going from Praia a Mare to Montevergine di Mercogliano on Saturday, May 12.
+The climb is included in Stage 8 as the second summit finale of the 2018 edition, a 208 km going from Praia a Mare to Montevergine di Mercogliano on Saturday, May 12.

 1962 Giro d’Italia, Stage 7: Fiuggi – Montevergine, 220 km